 Pattern effect created with needle points within rows of stitches

-Additional lines and curves in patterned fill can be achieved with use of Carvings objects, which must follow immediately after Fill object and its openings.
+Additional lines and curves in patterned fills can be achieved using Carvings objects, which must immediately follow the Fill object and its openings.

 Additional texture made with Carvings

-Spacing is distance between rows of stitches or motifs.
-Larger spacing means lower stitch density.
-Spacing 4.0 indicates that this distance will be 0.2 mm.
-Default value of spacing is derived from the Default Thread Weight in Preferences.
+Spacing is the distance between rows of stitches or motifs.
+Larger spacing results in lower stitch density.
+A spacing of 4.0 indicates that this distance will be 0.2 mm.

 Angle of stitches.
-This control and number of others too allow increment and decrement the value and also to access a panel with edit box and track bar.
-More detail is available in Parameters chapter.
+This control, along with several others, allows you to increment and decrement the value and also access a panel with an edit box and track bar.
+More details are available in the Parameters chapter.

 Stitches angle control

-Plain Fill Underlays .
-Edge and both Zig-Zag underlays can be usually turned on on all Plain Fill objects because Studio ignores these underlays on small objects.
-Turn them off if the fabric is firm and does not need the stabilization.
+Plain Fill Underlays.
+Edge and both Zig-Zag underlays can be turned on for all Plain Fill objects.
+Studio ignores these underlays on small objects, even if they are turned on.
+Turn these underlays off if the fabric is firm and does not need stabilization.

-Controls in this tab allow to override global (overall) underlay settings which are normally applied to each object when generating stitches.
-See Object's Individual Underlay Parameters chapter for more information.
+The controls in this tab allow you to override global (overall) underlay settings that are normally applied to each object when generating stitches.
+See the Object's Individual Underlay Parameters chapter for more information.

-Make Cover Stitches allows user to switch off cover stitches.
-Uncheck the box when one large underlay under the whole design is needed to provide stabilization.
-Edge, Zig-Zag 1 and Zig-Zag 2 allows user to switch off automatic underlays by checking the boxes.
-Click on the circular angle indicator at right side to set the cover stitches angle.
-When the Make Cover Stitches option is un-checked, a small green arrow icon appears next to the check box.
-This icon warns user that some settings (like spacing) are not applicable when there are no cover stitches.
+Make Cover Stitches allows the user to switch off cover stitches.
+Uncheck the box when one large underlay under the whole design is needed for stabilization.
+The Edge, Zig-Zag 1, and Zig-Zag 2 allow the user to switch off automatic underlays by checking the boxes.
+Click on the circular angle indicator on the right side to set the cover stitch angle.
+When the Make Cover Stitches option is unchecked, a small green arrow icon appears next to the check box.
+This icon warns the user that some settings (like spacing) are not applicable when there are no cover stitches.

-Scale parameter determines the size of the pattern and consequently the length of fill stitches.
+Scale parameter determines the size of the pattern and consequently the length of the fill stitches.

-Random Shift randomizes pattern to allow user to create fur-like effects, for example.
+Random Shift randomizes the structure of the pattern to make it look more organic and less regular.
+This allows the user to create a fur-like effect, for example.

-Use jumps (if loose density) .
+Use jumps (if loose density).
 If checked, connections between blocks of stitches are replaced with jumps (trims).
-Objects can be seldom sewn in a single draw.
-Therefore, object is usually divided into several blocks and they are connected either with connection stitches or jumps (mostly used on objects with gradient).
+Objects can seldom be sewn in a single draw.
+Therefore, an object is usually divided into several blocks, and they are connected either with connection stitches or jumps (mostly used on objects with gradient).

-Complete row if spacing above defines the spacing under which the last point on each row of stitches is omitted (see the left picture).
-If the last point is not omitted, the result would be stitches that may be too small on the edge of fill.
+Complete row if spacing is more than - defines the spacing under which the last point on each row of stitches is omitted (see the left picture).
+If the last point is not omitted, the result would be stitches that may be too small on the edge of the fill.
 The pointed ends of rows are not visible on actual embroidery if default spacing is used.
-If distance between rows is higher than this threshold, last point on row is not omitted.
+If the distance between rows is higher than this threshold, the last point on the row is not omitted.

 Max.
-Random Broadening defines maximum random prolongation of fill stitches to side.
-Random Broadening adds 'ragged edges' effect to objects.
+Random Broadening defines the maximum random prolongation of fill stitches to the side.
+Random Broadening adds a 'ragged edges' effect to objects.

-Gradient affects the distance between rows of stitches or motifs within object.
-Distance of rows will gradate from spacing value to spacing plus gradient value.
-Gradient Type combo box allows to choose from various gradation schemes.
+Gradient affects the distance between rows of stitches or motifs within an object.
+The distance between rows will gradually change from the spacing value to the spacing plus the gradient value.
+The Gradient Type combo box allows you to choose from various gradation schemes.

 Spacing (density) gradient

-Effect .
-Plain Fill may be combined with additional effects like Wave, Contour fill, Radial fill, Square fill and Rounded fill.
-Parameters of Wave can be adjusted by clicking on the wave control or by pressing mouse button on parameters values.
-Wave parameters define the curve of fill rows.
-Radial, Square and Rounded fill effects create stitches in a spiral starting from the 'Focus Point' of the object.
-User can adjust the Focus Point position in the Editing Mode.
+Effect.
+Plain Fill may be combined with additional effects like Wave, Contour fill, Radial fill, Square fill, and Rounded fill.
+The parameters of Wave can be adjusted by clicking on the wave control or by pressing the mouse button on the parameter values.
+Wave parameters define the curve of the fill rows.
+Radial, Square, and Rounded fill effects create stitches in a spiral starting from the 'Focus Point' of the object.
+The user can adjust the Focus Point position in the Editing Mode.

 Pattern property is the same as with plain fill.

-Use Pattern .
-If checked, the Auto Column uses pattern set in Plain Fill pattern combo box.
-Otherwise the column stitches are without pattern.
+Use Pattern.
+If checked, the Auto Column uses the pattern.
+Otherwise, the column stitches are without a pattern.

 Spacing has the same meaning as with plain fill.

-Center .
-If Center is checked then columns will have underlay running along their center.
+Center.
+If Center is checked, then columns will have an underlay running along their center.
 Use this type of underlay for small or thin objects.

-Edge underlay runs along edge of the object.
-It should be used for medium size and large objects.
+Edge underlay runs along the edge of the object.
+It should be used for medium-sized and large objects.

-Spacing of zig-zag underlay is usually much larger than spacing of cover stitches.
+Spacing of zig-zag underlay is usually much larger than the spacing of cover stitches.

-Controls in this tab allow to override global (overall) underlay settings which are normally applied to each object when generating stitches.
-See Object's Individual Underlay Parameters chapter for more information.
+The controls in this tab allow you to override global (overall) underlay settings that are normally applied to each object when generating stitches.
+See the Object's Individual Underlay Parameters chapter for more information.

 Pull Compensation property is explained at the beginning of this chapter.

-Motif is a simple stitch design that can be used to fill object instead of dense parallel stitches.
-User can define up to 5 own motifs in main menu > Gadgets > Fragment Editors > User's Samples Tab .
+Motif is a simple stitch design that can be used to fill an object instead of dense parallel stitches.
+The user can define up to 5 custom motifs in Main Menu > Gadgets > Fragment Editors > User's Samples.

 Animation of motif

-Spacing of motif rows is usually few millimeters.
+Spacing of motif rows is usually a few millimeters.

 It is possible to use multiple motifs in a single object.
-Controls in this tab allow to define grid of motifs with up to 3 rows and up to 3 columns.
+The controls in this tab allow you to define a grid of motifs with up to 3 rows and up to 3 columns.

-Rows, Columns define size of grid with motifs.
+Rows, Columns define the size of the grid with motifs.

-Overall Shift X, Overall Shift Y allow to move motif fill in both X and Y axes.
+Overall Shift X, Overall Shift Y allow you to move the motif fill in both the X and Y axes.

-More detail is available in Fill with Multiple Motifs chapter.
+More details are available in the Fill with Multiple Motifs chapter.

-Use jump stitches defines whether the jump (trim) or connection is inserted between distant rows of motifs or stitches.
+Use jump stitches defines whether a jump (trim) or connection is inserted between distant rows of motifs or stitches.

-Row Shift defines distance of how rows of motifs are scrolled one from the other.
+Row Shift defines the distance by which rows of motifs are scrolled relative to each other.

-Motif Width allows to make motif wider or narrower.
-The height of motif remains intact.
+Motif Width allows you to make the motif wider or narrower.
+The height of the motif remains unchanged.

-Motif Scale enlarges or shrinks motif in both axes simultaneously.
-Consequently, it determines also the length of fill stitches.
+Motif Scale enlarges or shrinks the motif in both axes simultaneously.
+Consequently, it also determines the length of the fill stitches.

 Gradient has the same meaning as with plain fill.